 How context shapes early sensory Processing

 I also have a strong interest in how the brain uses contextual information to make intelligent guesses about what is present in our world.
 In previous work we have used occlusion and natural visual scenes, together with fMRI, to demonstrate such processes are evident in early regions of visual cortex (i.e. primary visual cortex) and have further investigated how information from different sensory modalities can shape processing in such regions.
 Current work in this area uses neuroimaging methods (fMRI & EEG) to investigate how missing information from partial faces (e.g. showing a face with the eyes or mouth hidden from view) may be predicted in primary visual cortex, and how task goals shape such processing (explicit and implicit perception of emotion).
-Work in this line is currently funded by the British Academy (‘Predicting the hidden features of emotional faces in early visual cortex’).
+Work in this line has been funded by the British Academy (‘Predicting the hidden features of emotional faces in early visual cortex’).

 I am currently co-investigator on two awards from the BIAL foundation (Portugal) where we are using brain reading (MVPA or Decoding) in collaboration with Stephanie Rossit (UEA) to determine the neural representations involved in real tool use, and with Louis Renoult (UEA) to investigate how memories form.